Syncing 10,000 leads/mo? GET A DEMO

 Now, let’s say a student clicks on the ads and registers for a campus visit.
 You need to make sure they receive the lead magnet you promised in your ad or get a welcome email with more information.
 This needs to be almost immediate.

-Generally, 74% of people expect to receive a welcome email immediately after subscribing to a list, and companies that respond promptly to leads are 7 times more likely to convert those leads into sales.
+Generally, 74% of people expect to receive a welcome email immediately after subscribing to a list, and companies that respond promptly to leads are more likely to convert those leads into sales.
 Students are no different.

 Schools can integrate their Email software with their Facebook account through tools like Lead Ads Sync.
-This feature syncs every new lead automatically and in real-time to the Email software.
-Your marketing and admission teams, in turn, can optimize their communication with the applicants.
+This feature automatically syncs every new lead to the Email software in real time.

-It’s also worth mentioning that colleges can leverage lead generation strategy also on Google and YouTube, with Google Lead Form Ads and YouTube Trueview Action Forms Ads.
-These are also ad solutions that help generate leads from mobile navigation.
+It’s also worth mentioning that colleges can leverage lead generation strategy also on Google and YouTube, with Google Lead Form Ads and YouTube TrueView Action Forms Ads

 2. Running retargeting campaigns